 All the health and nutrition models I've researched have been on human studies so I can only quote from these, but it completely replicates what happens in our horses' gut systems, so here goes:

 Every time the human gut is exposed to wheat, it tears the inside lining of the gut every time.

 The good news is that the body is permanently on a healing mission, so if we have toast for breakfast, the gut lining will heal; a sandwich for lunch, it'll heal; a chunk of bread to mop up supper; it heals.
+But only for so long.
 The not-so-good news is that the gut lining will eventually lose its tolerance to heal and this is when the problems start.

 Those tears become inflamed and finally open up, causing the microscopic pathogenic intestinal permability, aka Leaky Gut, where gluten and other toxins, as well as undigested food matter, leak through the intestines into the bloodstream.
 Specifically, we're talking refined grains, refined sugar which feeds candida and yeast in the body, and genetically modified organisms wired with pesticides and viruses which kill off the beneficial microbes in the gut.
 And I haven’t even mentioned hydrogenated oils and artificial sweeteners ...

 By removing gluten we can see the impact it has on health, and I speak from personal experience - see my Blog Post, The Metabolic Horse - and Me.
-Eliminating carbs, including gluten, completely eliminated my mid-life belly-bloat, re-energised me and cleared my brain fog, as well as unintentionally shifting half-a stone to boot and acquiring a waist for the first time in my entire 6-decades of life.
+Eliminating carbs, including gluten, completely eliminated my mid-life belly-bloat, re-energised me and cleared my brain fog, as well as unintentionally shifting half-a stone to boot (which I truly wasn't expecting) and acquiring a waist for the first time in my entire 6-decades of life.